GigaMesh Software Framework

 The GigaMesh Software Framework is a free and open-source software for display, editing and visualization of 3D-data typically acquired with structured light or structure from motion.

 It provides numerous functions for analysis of archaeological objects like cuneiform tablets, ceramics or converted LiDAR data.
 Typically applications are unwrappings (or rollouts), profile cuts (or cross sections) as well as visualizations of distances and curvature, which can be exported as raster graphics or vector graphics.

 The retrieval of text in 3D like damaged cuneiform tablets or weathered medieval headstones using Multi Scale Integral Invariant (MSII) filtering is a core function of the software.
 Furthermore, small or faint surface details like fingerprints can be visualized.
 The polygonal meshes of the 3D-models can be inspected, cleaned and repaired to provide optimal filtering results.
 The repaired datasets are suitable for 3D printing and for digital publishing in a dataverse.

 Name and logo

-The name "GigaMesh" refers to processing of large 3D-datasets and relates intentionally to the mythical Sumerian king Gilgamesh and his heroic epic described on a set of clay tablets.
+The name "GigaMesh" refers to the processing of large 3D-datasets and relates intentionally to the mythical Sumerian king Gilgamesh and his heroic epic described on a set of clay tablets.
 The central element of the logo is the cuneiform sign 𒆜 (kaskal) meaning street or road junction, which symbolizes the intersection of the humanities and computer science.
 The surrounding circle refers to the integral invariant computation using a spherical domain.
-The red color is derived of carmine, the color used by the Heidelberg University, where GigaMesh is developed.
+The red color is derived from carmine, the color used by the Heidelberg University, where GigaMesh is developed.